| |

 next to Super One TV.

 What was he to do?
-Tell the neighbour he didn´t
+Tell the neighbour he didn't

-Refuse the Madonna?
-Wasn’t it to her that he prayed whenever
+Wasn't it to her that he prayed whenever he was in the doctor's

-he was in the doctor’s waiting room squirming with pain?
-And
+waiting room squirming with pain?
+And now he should refuse her?

+went back to cutting his toenails.
 Then, in came Evelina.

 "What the hell is that?"